-Name, Title, Affiliation, Roles and Responsibilities Contact Info Roles and Responsibilities Project Manager (PM): Alexander Prescott Alexander.Prescott@dnr.wa.gov WA Department of Natural Resources Monitor project activities and the performance of the Project Team.
-Communicates progress, problems, and problem resolution to the Adaptive Management Program Supervisory Project Manager and Administrator (AMPA), and CMER.
-Work with WetSAG/CMER, and Project Team to help develop Project Charters and Project Plans, and keep them updated as needed over time.
-Work with WetSAG, CMER, and Project Team (including PI, contractors, and other Team members) to resolve problems and build consensus.
-Work with PI and Project Team members to develop interim and final reports.
-Ensure communication between all team members is clear, concise, and consistent.
-Maintain contact and process access agreements, once site access is granted.
-Ensure coordination between WetSAG/CMER, Project Team and landowners.
-Coordinate all technical reviews and responses in a timely fashion.
-Facilitate archiving of all data and documents.
-Works with PI to manage documents on Microsoft Teams.
+Name, Title, Affiliation, Contact Info Roles and Responsibilities Project Manager (PM): • Monitor project activities and the performance of the Jenny Scholfield Project Team.
+Jenny.Schofield@dnr.wa.gov • Communicates progress, problems, and problem resolution to the Adaptive Management Program WA Department of Natural Supervisory Project Manager and Administrator Resources (AMPA), and CMER. • Work with WetSAG/CMER, and Project Team to help develop Project Charters and Project Plans, and keep them updated as needed over time. • Work with WetSAG, CMER, and Project Team (including PI, contractors, and other Team members) to resolve problems and build consensus. • Work with PI and Project Team members to develop interim and final reports. • Ensure communication between all team members is clear, concise, and consistent. • Maintain contact and process access agreements, once site access is granted. • Ensure coordination between WetSAG/CMER, Project Team and landowners. • Coordinate all technical reviews and responses in a timely fashion. • Facilitate archiving of all data and documents.

+Principal Investigator (PI): Tanner Williamson twilliamson@nwifc.org CMER Scientist Works with PI to manage documents on Microsoft Teams.
 Work with the AMPA, WetSAG/CMER, and Project Team to develop and review proposals, RFPs or RFQQs, review contractor proposals, monitor contract performance, and provide input on budgeting, schedule, scope changes, and contract amendments.

-Principal Investigator (PI): Tanner Williams on twilliamson@nwifc.org CMER Scientist See that contract provisions are followed.
+See that contract provisions are followed.
 Provide direction and support to the Project Team to achieve clear and specific scopes of work, schedules, and budgets within approved contracts.
 Communicate and/or authorize communication with all project-related contractors.
 Maintains sole responsibility for all aspects of project management even if other individuals are completing or helping complete parts of the project.
 Attends WetSAG and Project Team Meetings.
 Oversees the technical aspects of the project including protocol refinement, site selection, data collection, analysis, and reporting.
 Works with PM and field manager in overseeing data collection by field crew.
 Oversees and conducts data analysis and QA/QC of data provided by field staff.
 Leads in developing, writing, and preparation of the final report.
 Lead author of findings report.
 Responds to comments by reviewers of reports.
 Prepares quarterly summary and progress reports of project status, as needed.
 Presents technical findings to WetSAG, CMER, TFW Policy, and the Board as necessary.
 Communicates concerns or issues that arise with PM.
 Project Team Members: Debbie Kay dkay@Suquamish.nsn.us Squamish Tribe Attends WetSAG and Project Team Meetings.
 Provides technical support and document review as needed.
 Joe Murray abies@olypen.com JMurray Forestry Attends WetSAG and Project Team Meetings.
 Provides technical support and document review as needed.

 Amy Yahnke amy.yahnke@ecy.wa.gov WA Department of Ecology Attends WetSAG and Project Team Meetings.
 Provides technical support and document review as needed.
 Douglas Martin doug@martinenv.com Martin Environmental Attends WetSAG and Project Team Meetings.
 Provides technical support and document review as needed.